tbyehl/Invoke-Parallel/README.md

 Also added a -quiet switch to suppress the Write-Progress calls.

 Another tip: The output will not invlude any objects whose thread timed out.
-For example, if you passed in 2,000 objects and 100 of them timed out, you will receive 1,900 object on the pipeline.
-If you want to preserve the original objects you can use a patten like this:
+For example, if you passed in 2,000 objects and 100 of them timed out, you will receive 1,900 objects on the pipeline.
+If your input and output objects are of the same type, you can preserve the original input objects using a pattern like this:
 ```
   $tasks = @{} <# your input objects here #>
   $results = $tasks | Invoke-Parallel -Scriptblock { <# your scriptblock here #> }